-Across cultures and throughout history, the notion of psychic abilities has captivated the human imagination.
+Throughout human history and across cultures, the notion of psychic skills has captivated the human imagination.

 From ancient shamanic practices to modern-day ideas of clairvoyance, precognition, clairsentience, telepathy, psychometry, divination, mediumship and even remote viewing, the desire to channel the unseen forces of the universe has been a persistent part of the human experience.

-However, when the topic of psychic abilities is raised with any seriousness in the West, it is usually ridiculed
+However, when the topic of psychic skills or abilities is raised with any seriousness in the West, it is usually ridiculed.

 For many it immediately conjures up images of gaudy fortune tellers hunched over crystal balls, unconvincing clairvoyants summoning the spirits, or old wrinkled hands swilling a cup full of tea leaves.